id/emqx-docs/en_US/rate-limit/rate-limit.md

 Limiters can operate at the listener level.
 You can set rate limits for each listener on the **Management** -> **Listeners** page in the Dashboard.

 They can also be set through the configuration file.
-For example, to set limiters for the default TCP listener, configure it in the emqx.conf file as follows:
+For example, to set limiters for the default TCP listener, configure it in the configuration file as follows:

 ```bash
 listeners.tcp.default {